ocaml/platform-blog/opam-in-xenserver.md

 (such as [Mirage](http://www.openmirage.org/)).
 The libraries are easy to build and test separately, but the sheer number of dependencies makes it difficult to build the whole project -- this is where opam really shines.
-Opam simplifies our day-to-day lives by
+OPAM simplifies our day-to-day lives by

 - automatically rebuilding dependent software when dependencies change
 - allowing us to share 'development remotes' containing bleeding-edge software